What is Amazon GuardDuty? - Amazon GuardDuty

 GuardDuty offers flexibility to use Malware Protection for S3 independently, without enabling the Amazon GuardDuty service.
 For more information about getting started with only Malware Protection for S3, see GuardDuty Malware Protection for S3.
 To use all other protection plans, you must enable the GuardDuty service.

 When GuardDuty detects potential security threats associated with your Amazon resources, it starts generating security findings that provide information about the potentially compromised resource.
-You may explore generating Sample findings and view the associated Finding details.
-For information about a complete list of security findings that may be generated against each resource type as identified by GuardDuty, see Finding types.
+After you enable GuardDuty in your account, generate Sample findings to view the associated Finding details.
+For a complete list of security findings, see GuardDuty finding types.

 Integrate with related Amazon security services